sgestri1/indata25-final-project/README.md

 # indata25-final-project

+## Final Project Milestone 2 Reflection

+In my Final Project Plan Proposal, I stated this benchmark for Milestone 2: “I have determined what narratives from the data that I want to tell and have a draft of preservation recommendations for my final deliverable.
+Based on these findings, the concepts for my final visualizations are determined and I have started creating them.
+These visualizations are on their way to being completely functional but may not be aesthetically pleasing yet.”

+I ran out of time to do a whole lot of data visualization for this milestone, but overall I think I was able to meet most of what I outlined in my original Milestone 2 goal.
+First, I closely examined each URL in my 3 DataFrames to determine which of those URLs are actually valid, meaning they fit two criteria: 1) they are a URL that is actually within the LGBTQ+ Center website’s domain and not a different KSU domain/website and 2) the content associated with the URL actually makes sense to preserve and migrate to a different platform in the event the LGBTQ+ Center closes.
+Before I started I decided that if after this process I ended up with only a few URLs, then I would have to re-filter the DataFrames to include more URLs and I would go through the process again.
+Luckily, I was able to identify 9 valid URLs, 7 of which that I definitely want to recommend for preservation and migration, 1 of which I am rolling into my recommendation alongside one of the main 7, and 1 that I will display as a suggestion but with a disclaimer (this entire process is explained in the jupyter notebook itself).

+Additionally, I did some data visualization that explored some basic concepts for my final visualizations.
+Based on feedback from Milestone 1, I created two horizontal barplots, which I think works well for one of my DataFrames.
+For the second DataFrame, I wondered if a scatterplot might work better to show the relationship between two variables, so I created one and talked about some changes I believe I should make.
+I do think that both of these are simple and easy for my audience to understand.
+I would say my graphs are at the ugly stage, but I don’t think they’re bad, and more work needs to be done before they are on their way to good.
+I think that is what I will mainly be working on for Milestone 3.

+~

 ## Final Project Milestone 1 Reflection

 In my Final Project Plan Proposal, I stated this benchmark for Milestone 1: “I have loaded all data files into pandas DataFrames, began experimenting with different visualizations, and am making any necessary adjustments to the DataFrames (e.g., I need to create a new column in order to accurately portray a certain graph) so they will be ready to be used for the final visualizations.”